filip-michalsky/SalesGPT/README.md

 ### Close sales:
 -  The AI Agent can actually close sales by generating Stripe payment link and closing orders from customers.

+### Connect to ANY data system:
+- The AI Agent can leverage data from any data system (new, old or legacy) via an integration to [Mindware](https://www.mindware.co/).

 ### Automated Email Communication:
 - Enhance your sales process with automated email communication.
 SalesGPT can now send personalized emails to prospects, including follow-ups or product information.